emilydolson/lab_handbook/index.md

 or [here](https://www.profitec-espresso.com/en/products/pro800)).
 The grinder is a Baratza Sette 270Wi (user manual found [here](https://baratza.com/grinder/sette-270wi/))

-Written brewing guide is a work in progress.

 Other details:
 - Look here for a [good thread](https://www.home-barista.com/reviews/profitec-pro-800-review-t44660.html) on this machine.
 - Ideally you should allow the machine 45 minutes to heat up.
 If you’re in a